ScytheDEM/Bubble-Sort-Binary-Search/README.md

 The code includes intrinsic comments explaining the purpose of implemented modules, variables, and data structures.

+Please note, the 'GUI' is a wrapper for the actual searching program.
+This is done by design for people to change the UI or adapt the code into different applications.
+The GUI has no function except for clickable functions.

 ## Files Included

 - `standard_algorithms_simulator.py`: Python script containing the implementation of the Standard Algorithms Simulator.